Human79/macOS-HP-Probook-430-G3-Resources/README.md

 - ~~Add pci devices in system information~~  *done*
 - Battery cycle count
 - macOS Powerchime(*I don't know what I will do,if you have any suggestions,create an issue*)
+- Real Time Clock Loss (RTC)
 - Let me know more

 #### Benchmarks
 - Geekbench 5 [Multi-core and Single core](https://browser.geekbench.com/v5/cpu/8013906)

 #### Important
 - In the config.plist, section `PlatformInfo > Generic`, the following fields are currently edited with CHANGEME.
-Please  generate your own serials.
+Please generate your own serial.
- - `MLB`
-  - `ROM`
-  - `SystemSerialNumber`
-  - `SystemUUID`

 - This repo can be helpful for other HP Probook/Elitebook series notebooks